 We’ve seen and heard disturbing evidence that suggests Vote Leave, the official referendum campaign, may have cheated in the last referendum.

 They may have done this by spending up to a million more pounds then they were allowed to, coordinating with a “separate” campaign group which is strictly forbidden by the law.
-Upon announcement of an investigation – a senior Vote Leave staff member, Victoria Woodcock, went through a drive shared by Vote Leave, BeLeave and AIQ restricting access for herself, Dominic Cummings and Henry de Zoete from hundreds of documents.
+Upon announcement of an investigation – a senior Vote Leave admin account went through a drive shared by Vote Leave, BeLeave and AIQ restricting access for Victoria Woodcock, Dominic Cummings and Henry de Zoete from hundreds of documents.
 Was this an attempt to preserve evidence, or to delete it?
 Some of the other people involved at Vote Leave are now top advisers to Prime Minister Theresa May.